 You can still take a corona test, but it is no longer a general recommendation.
-There will still be self-tests available and many test stations will still exist until further notice.

 A self-test cannot be used as documentation for your COVID-certificate.
 Nor are self-tests reported to MSIS (the Norwegian Surveillance System for Communicable Diseases).

 It is important to carefully follow the user instructions that are included with the self-test.
 Do not use a test that has expired (past shelf life).